Protect the best interests of Indian children and promote the stability and security of Indian tribes and families by doing all of the following:

 (Ct.
 App.
 1991).

-Jurisdictional questions relating to the Indian child welfare act are discussed.
+Discussing jurisdictional questions relating to the Indian child welfare act.
 70 Atty.
 Gen. 237.

 Family Court or Not?
 Raising Child Abuse Allegations Against a Parent.
 Kornblum & Pollack.
 Wis.
 Law.
 Mar.
 2020.

 “Abuse," other than when used in referring to abuse of alcohol beverages or other drugs, means any of the following: